ajaxian79/algorithms/notes/intervals-merge.md

 - Heap when you only need top-k; full sort is wasted work.

 - Backtracking template: choose, recurse, un-choose.
 Mutate then revert.

+- LIS via patience: each pile holds the smallest tail of length k.